Maggie Smith: 1952–1968: National Theatre

-1969–1987: Oscars wins and widespread acclaim
+1969–1979: Rise to prominence and stardom

 Smith won the Academy Award for Best Actress for her performance in the title role of the 1969 film The Prime of Miss Jean Brodie.
 Vanessa Redgrave had originated the role on stage in London, and Zoe Caldwell won the Tony Award for Best Actress in a Play, when she played the role in New York City.
 Smith was singled out for her performance in the film.
 Dave Kehr of Chicago Reader said that Smith gives "one of those technically stunning, emotionally distant performances that the British are so damn good at."
 Greg Ferrara wrote that the film "is one of the best British films of the decade.
 It is as captivating today as it was upon its release and its two central performances by Maggie Smith and Pamela Franklin are both stirring and mesmerizing.
 The Prime of Miss Jean Brodie is the crème de la crème."
 The role also won Smith her first BAFTA Film Award for Best Actress.

+In 1970 Smith played the title role in Ingmar Bergman's London production of the Henrik Ibsen play Hedda Gabler, winning her second Evening Standard Theatre Award for Best Actress.
+In 1975 Smith starred as Amanda Prynne in the Noël Coward comedy Private Lives at the 46th Street Theatre on Broadway.
+The play, directed by John Gielgud, received positive reviews.
+The New York Times theatre critic praised Smith's physical comedic skills writing, "Miss Smith's body spins, lurches, misses yards at a time before another foot comes down, ends in a paralysis that will require hypnosis to undo.
+The effect, because Noel Coward's situation is funny and because Miss Smith sends off that one little extra signal that spells extravagance, is hilarious, explosively so."
+Smith received her first Tony Award nomination and a Drama Desk Award nomination.
+In the mid-1970s, she made several guest appearances on The Carol Burnett Show.